TransportScotland/payment-card-spend-data-processing/notes.md

 The main functions to look at when trying to understand this code are fileX.etl(), batch_process_threaded_from_generator() (pending rename), and fileX.create_dims (also pending rename)

+# To change Clickhouse directory

+0. stop clickhouse server service: `sudo service clickhouse-server stop`
+1. change some or all mentions of `/var/lib/clickhouse` to `/my_directory/clickhouse` in the file `/etc/clickhouse-server/config.xml`
+2. Try restarting the service with `sudo service slickhouse-server start`.
+This has a high chance of not working just by itself (esp on mounted disks), so
+3. Change the permissions of your new data folder.
+Clickhouse needs to read, write, and execute in this folder, so, assuming the folder already exists:
+    `sudo chmod o+rwx /my_directory/clickhouse`

 # Code snippets
 ## SQL add user